Amazon executive says he quit over worker "whistleblower" firings

 Among those fired was a New York warehouse worker who led a strike last month, pushing Amazon for more protections for workers against the coronavirus.
 At the time, Amazon said the worker was fired for not obeying social-distancing rules.

+The Amazon spokesperson said in a statement that the company is investing in employee safety: "Our top concern is ensuring the health and safety of our employees, and we expect to invest approximately $4 billion from April to June on COVID-related initiatives to get products to customers and keep employees safe."

-Bray, who said he worked at Amazon's cloud business for more that five years, said his resignation will cost him personally because of the loss of salary and company stock.
+Bray, who said he worked at Amazon's cloud business for more than five years, said his resignation will cost him personally because of the loss of salary and company stock.

 "This will probably cost me over a million (pre-tax) dollars, not to mention the best job I've ever had, working with awfully good people," he wrote.
 "So I'm pretty blue."